By Matt Ward

 Know that floating vegetation makes a barrier between your water and the air and as such can prevent oxygen exchange.
 A solid covering of floating vegetation can cause an oxygen depletion event which leads to a fish kill.
 Treatments are certainly species specific, but include systemic whole waterbody in-water treatments, contact foliar herbicides, contact herbicides, and foliar systemic treatments.

-It’s important to target all of the growth as most of these plants reproduce quite quickly.
+It’s important to target all of the growth as most of these pond weeds reproduce quite quickly.
 Look for brushy banks where floating plants can hide out.
 Selecting the right product to use is integral but correct application methodology is equally important to ensure you get the growth as thoroughly as you can.

 When treating floating vegetation always take a look up the watershed from your pond or lake.
 Is there another water body that flows into yours?
 If so, try to find out if the floating vegetation comes from there.